DOCTOR OF PHILOSOPHY (PhD) IN

 Curriculum

 You will work directly with a faculty advisor to complete the program requirements.
 Courses are offered following the on-campus schedule.
 Lectures are available online.
-Exams are taken off-campus but require live proctors approved by the College of Continuing Studies.
+Exams are taken off-campus but require live proctors approved by the Office of Teaching Innovation and Digital Education.
 You have the option of pursuing this program either part-time or full-time to accommodate your schedule.
+The PhD in Aerospace Engineering and Mechanics Curriculum is available on the College of Engineering’s webpage.

 Admission